 Adult English and Surf Information Pack

-Firstly, we would like to thank you for choosing DELS for your English Language and Adventure holiday.
-Please find below further information on your stay.
+Firstly, we would like to thank you for choosing DELS for your English Language and Surf holiday.
+We look forward to welcoming you.
+Please find below further information on your stay and recommendations on what to pack.

 What to bring